-115.35 (a) Specialized training: Medical and mental health care Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to detect and assess signs of sexual abuse and sexual harassment? yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to preserve physical evidence of sexual abuse? yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to respond effectively and professionally to victims of sexual abuse and sexual harassment? yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how and to whom to report allegations or suspicions of sexual abuse and sexual harassment? yes

-115.35 (b) Specialized training: Medical and mental health care If medical staff employed by the agency conduct forensic examinations, do such medical staff receive appropriate training to conduct such examinations?
-(N/A if agency medical staff at the facility do not conduct forensic exams.) na

-115.35 (c) Specialized training: Medical and mental health care Does the agency maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere? yes

-115.35 (d) Specialized training: Medical and mental health care Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.31? yes Do medical and mental health care practitioners contracted by and volunteering for the agency also receive training mandated for contractors and volunteers by §115.32? yes

-115.41 (a) Screening for risk of victimization and abusiveness Are all inmates assessed during an intake screening for their risk of being sexually abused by other inmates or sexually abusive toward other inmates? yes Are all inmates assessed upon transfer to another facility for their risk of being sexually abused by other inmates or sexually abusive toward other inmates? yes

-115.41 (b) Screening for risk of victimization and abusiveness Do intake screenings ordinarily take place within 72 hours of arrival at the facility? yes

-115.41 (c) Screening for risk of victimization and abusiveness Are all PREA screening assessments conducted using an objective screening instrument? yes
+115.35 (a) Specialized training: Medical and mental health care Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to detect and assess signs of sexual abuse and sexual harassment?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to preserve physical evidence of sexual abuse?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how to respond effectively and professionally to victims of sexual abuse and sexual harassment?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes Does the agency ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in how and to whom to report allegations or suspicions of sexual abuse and sexual harassment?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes 115.35 (b) Specialized training: Medical and mental health care If medical staff employed by the agency conduct forensic examinations, do such medical staff receive appropriate training to conduct such examinations?
+(N/A if agency medical staff at the facility do not conduct forensic exams or the agency does not employ medical staff.) na 115.35 (c) Specialized training: Medical and mental health care Does the agency maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes 115.35 (d) Specialized training: Medical and mental health care Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.31?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners employed by the agency.) yes Do medical and mental health care practitioners contracted by or volunteering for the agency also receive training mandated for contractors and volunteers by §115.32?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners contracted by or volunteering for the agency.) yes 115.41 (a) Screening for risk of victimization and abusiveness Are all inmates assessed during an intake screening for their risk of being sexually abused by other inmates or sexually abusive toward other inmates? yes Are all inmates assessed upon transfer to another facility for their risk of being sexually abused by other inmates or sexually abusive toward other inmates? yes 115.41 (b) Screening for risk of victimization and abusiveness Do intake screenings ordinarily take place within 72 hours of arrival at the facility? yes 115.41 (c) Screening for risk of victimization and abusiveness Are all PREA screening assessments conducted using an objective screening instrument? yes